 Immediate Federal Incentives and Long-Term Saving on Solar Battery Costs

-As per Federal incentive programs aimed at renewable power systems in 2020, if you install any solar battery on your residential property, you can expect to receive a 26% federal tax credit on the market price of the component.
+As per Federal incentive programs aimed at renewable power systems, if you install any solar battery on your residential property, you can expect to receive a 30% federal tax credit on the market price of the component.
 However, there is a catch.
-The batteries must be charged only by solar panels since they are a storage unit and not renewable energy sources on their own.
+The batteries must be charged only by solar panels since they are storage units and not renewable energy sources on their own.

 Provided you stick to that rule, you are assured a couple of thousand dollars off your solar battery, adding to its attractiveness to buyers.